Nora Batty: Compo Simmonite

 One of the perpetual annoyances in Nora's life was her neighbour of many years, Compo Simmonite (Bill Owen).
 Compo admired Nora from afar, and, much to her annoyance, was a great friend of Wally's.
 When Compo pointed out Nora's famous wrinkled stockings, forced himself on her or surprised her, she would either drag Wally out in a failed attempt to put him off or assault him with the harder end of her broomstick.
 However, Nora does care for Compo deep down; when he doesn't notice her, she thinks something is up.

 Although initially a stern Northern "battleaxe", Nora showed on occasion, particularly as the years passed, that underneath she is actually a rather caring and kind woman — although she doesn't openly promote the fact.
 She even seemed to grow fond of Compo - in the 1996 Christmas special "Extra!
 Extra!", she was bowled over at the sight of him in military uniform.
 She also seemed very flattered when Compo sang about his feelings for her at a concert in the previous year's Christmas special.
 In the few instances where Compo didn't make a remark about her wrinkled stockings she showed concern, believing that something was wrong with him.
 Clegg once remarked that Nora is at the top of her field with the possible exception of Ivy.
 Nora didn't take to the statement too kindly because she said that if it came to a "slanging match" she would soon sort Ivy out as, according to Nora, Ivy has too much flesh on her to be really mean.

 In an interview Kathy Staff revealed that there was some sort of affection that Nora felt towards Compo that she would not admit to herself let alone him.
 When Bill Owen died in July 1999, Staff initially announced her plans to leave the series, feeling that it would not be the same without him.
 With the introduction of Compo's son Tom (played by his real life son Tom Owen), however, she was persuaded to stay.
 Staff actually left the series in 2001, to reprise her role as cleaner Doris Luke in the revival of the ITV soap opera Crossroads, with Nora said to be emigrating to Australia.

 When Crossroads was cancelled, Staff returned to the role, but no reference was made to Nora's trip to Australia or her sudden return.
 She continued to play the character until shortly before her death in December 2008.
 With Staff unable to appear in Series 30 because of ill health, Nora again left for Australia, this time to care for her elder sister, Madge.
+A previously unknown sister, Stella, moved into her home to look after it during her absence.